wanderingbonzi/minecraft-performance-guide/README.md

     **[Better Sodium Video Settings](https://www.curseforge.com/minecraft/mc-mods/better-sodium-video-settings-button) (Bonus)**

-    * Restores the default vanilla settings menu while leaving a button for accessing sodium video settings, **this is required for changing the resolution.**
+    * Restores the default vanilla settings menu while leaving a button for accessing sodium video settings.

-* And those are all the perfomance mods for 1.18.2!
+* And those are all the perfomance mods for 1.19!
 I've only provided basic info about them, but you can look into them further if you want to!
-If you wish to install any of them, firstly download [the Fabric Modloader](https://fabricmc.net/) and [Fabric API](https://modrinth.com/mod/fabric-api).
+If you need a more up to date list, I recommend checking out [NordicGamerFE's list of performance mods, which includes other versions aswell.](https://github.com/NordicGamerFE/usefulmods/tree/main/Performance) If you wish to install any of them, firstly download [the Fabric Modloader](https://fabricmc.net/) and [Fabric API](https://modrinth.com/mod/fabric-api).
 Place the Fabric API mod in your mod folder (the mods folder is usually in the `C:\Users\<insertnamehere>\AppData\Roaming\.minecraft\mods` file path.), then download the mods you want to try out and place them in the mod folder aswell!

 ## **Why are you not recommending Optifine?!?**